hotwebmatter/AsciiFlag/README.md

 # AsciiFlag
-Fifth assignment for C# class
+Fifth assignment for C# class.

+Note that C# does not support HEREDOC style string literals, which would be a cleaner way to define ASCII art strings.

 ## Example output
 ```